dataideaorg/dataidea-docs/docs/Logger/1_logging_events.md

 !!! note Signup

-    You also need an api key, which you can get from the [dataidea logger website](https://logger.dataidea.org)
+    You also need an api key and a project for your logs, you can create them from the [dataidea logger website](https://logger.dataidea.org)

 Setup your api key in a dot env file with a name like DATAIDEA_API_KEY